linearblade/m7BootStrap/docs/usage/TROUBLESHOOTING.md

   ```
 * Use absolute URLs for remote repos.
 * Configure CORS on the repo server if needed.
+* See **m7Fetch** for client-side configuration, and ensure no base directory is set for it — or set `fetchOpts: { absolute: true }` in the repo config if needed.
 ---

 ## 7. Debugging Tips